pmitros/Science-Fallacies/prior-work.md

 In the 1980s, a popular technique in education was education differentiated to students' learning styles.
-It was believed that different students learned better auditorially, visually, or kinesthetically.
+It was believed that different students learned better if information were presented in an auditory, visual, or kinesthetic way.

 Over the following decades, there was no evidence for learning styles.
-Eventually, several metastudies came out which [debunked the concept of learning styles](https://www.psychologicalscience.org/journals/pspi/PSPI_9_3.pdf).
+Eventually, several meta-studies came out which [debunked the concept of learning styles](https://www.psychologicalscience.org/journals/pspi/PSPI_9_3.pdf).